sana-18/EEG-Based-Stress-Prediction-Using-Neural-Networks/README.md

 The model architecture is based on a **Long Short-Term Memory (LSTM)** neural network, ideal for sequential EEG data.

 ✅ **Model Accuracy:** Achieved **96%** classification accuracy between calm and stress states.

-This demonstrates the feasibility of EEG-based automatic stress prediction for real-world applications.

 ---